TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

 | Email Notifications | Wong Cheuk Yin | | Sendgrid Mailer |
 | Google Maps Integration | Ng Shing Hin | | Google Map API |
 | Resource Search & Filtering | Hsieh Chong Ho | Wong Cheuk Yin | Search by Multiple Criteria, Fuzzy Search |

-## Disclaimer
-This repository contains academic work and is published for record and reference purposes only.
-Do not copy or reuse the code as it may constitute academic misconduct.
-The code is specific to our course project and should be used solely for learning and understanding the concepts.
-For your own good, please do your project with your own understanding and knowledge.
-We are not responsible for any academic misconduct caused by the code in this repository.

 ## Setup Guide